KateSenko/charging-station/README.md

 ./gradlew bootRun
 ```

-Also ypu can run provided jar file with command line:
+Also you can run provided jar file with command line:

 ```shell
 java -jar charge-station-0.0.1-SNAPSHOT.jar